 No. On average, about 2% of condoms break or slip off completely during sex, primarily because they are used incorrectly.
 Used properly, condoms seldom break.
 In some studies with higher breakage rates, often a few users experienced most of the breakage in the entire study.
 Other studies also suggest that, while most people use condoms correctly, there are a few who consistently misuse condoms, which leads to breaks or slips.
 Thus, it is important to teach people the right way to open, put on, and take off condoms (see Correctly Using a Male Condom) and also to avoid practices that increase the risk of breakage (see What Condom Users Should Not Do).

 If a condom slips or breaks, taking emergency contraceptive pills can reduce the risk that a woman will become pregnant (see Emergency Contraceptive Pills).
-Little can be done to reduce the risk of STIs, however, except for HIV.
-Washing the penis does not help.
-Vaginal douching is not very effective in preventing pregnancy, and it increases a woman's risk of acquiring STIs, including HIV, and pelvic inflammatory disease.
-If exposure to HIV is certain, treatment with antiretroviral medications (post-exposure prophylaxis), where available, can help reduce HIV transmission.
-If exposure to other STIs is certain, a provider can treat presumptively for those STIs—that is, treat the client as if he or she were infected.
+If exposure to HIV is likely, treatment with antiretroviral medications (post-exposure prophylaxis), where available, can help reduce HIV transmission.
+If exposure to other STIs is likely, a provider can treat presumptively for those STIs—that is, treat the client as if he or she were infected.

-There is little evidence about the benefits of using 2 or more condoms.
+There is little evidence for the benefits of using 2 or more condoms.
 It is generally not recommended because of concerns that friction between the condoms could increase the chance of breakage.
-In one study, however, users reported less breakage when 2 condoms were used at once, compared with using 1 condom.

 No, not for most men.
 Impotence has many causes.
 Some causes are physical, some are emotional.
 Condoms themselves do not cause impotence.
 A few men may have problems keeping an erection when using condoms, however.
 Other men—especially older men—may have difficulty keeping an erection because condoms can dull the sensation of having sex.
 Using more lubrication may help increase sensation for men using condoms.

 No. While many casual partners rely on condoms for STI protection, married couples all over the world use condoms for pregnancy protection, too.
-In Japan, for example, 42% of married couples use condoms—more than any other family planning method.
+In Japan, for example, about 40% of married couples use condoms—more than any other family planning method.

 No. Allergy to latex is uncommon in the general population, and reports of mild allergic reactions to condoms are very rare.
 Severe allergic reactions to condoms are extremely rare.